User Session Recording Technology for Security and Compliance Training Course

 Secure coding in PHP

-- Grasp the fundamental concepts of security, IT security, and secure coding
+- Grasp the fundamental concepts of security, IT security, and secure coding principles.

-- Develop a practical understanding of cryptography
+- Develop a practical understanding of cryptography.

-- Stay informed about recent vulnerabilities within the PHP framework
+- Stay informed about recent vulnerabilities affecting the PHP framework.

-- Access resources and further readings on secure coding practices
+- Access valuable sources and further reading materials on secure coding practices.

 Audience